flaviendelangle/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 ---
-title: Data Grid - Group & Pivot
+title: Data Grid - Tree Data & Pivot
 ---

-# Data Grid - Group & Pivot
+# Data Grid - Tree Data & Pivot

 <p class="description">Use grouping, pivoting and more to analyse the data in depth.</p>